 - Yik Yak is a social media smartphone app launched in 2013 by Tyler Droll and Brooks Buffington.
 The company was valued at $400 million in 2014 but was shut down less than three years later.

-- Yik Yak was immensely popular with school and college-age students, which meant it was frequently associated with cyberbullying and threats of violence.
-Once functionality was disabled on school grounds, the app experienced a catastrophic decline in users.
+- Yik Yak was immensely popular with school and college-age students, frequently associated with cyberbullying and threats of violence.
+Once functionality was disabled on school grounds, the app experienced a catastrophic user decline.

-- Belated attempts to make the app more safe and user-friendly could not stop it from being shut down in May 2017.
-The new and improved app then re-appeared in August 2017, though it remains associated with cyberbullying.
+- Belated attempts to make the app safer and user-friendly could not stop it from being shut down in May 2017.
+The new and improved app reappeared in August 2017, though it remains associated with cyberbullying.